elatella/generic-delivery-pipeline-gui/concept.md

 The aim of this document is to define the requirements for a generic GUI for delivery pipelines, which:

-* is independent of the delivery pipeline used
+* is independent of the delivery pipeline automation (build server) used
 * is modular
 * can be expanded as required
 * is open source